chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 ``nginx['strict_host_header']``
    Whether nginx should only respond to requests where the Host header matches one of the configured FQDNs.
 Default value: ``false``.

-   Added in Chef server 12.17
+   New in Chef server 12.17

 ``nginx['stub_status']['allow_list']``
    The IP address on which accessing the ``stub_status`` endpoint is allowed.
 Default value: ``["127.0.0.1"]``.